We may receive compensation when you click on links to products from our partners.

 Health and safety in the construction industry

-Unfortunately, the construction industry has one of the highest rates of accidents of all occupational categories.
+Unfortunately, the construction industry has one of the highest rates of accidents in all occupational categories.
 This is because of the nature of the work and a tendency amongst some workers to take unnecessary risks.
 Constructions workers are hurt because of:

 Falls from a height.
 Many buildings are high and so the people that build them and who repair them have to work at height.
 They can fall from ladders, scaffolding, and poorly constructed platforms

 Getting caught in machinery.
 Clothing and limbs can get caught in high-speed machinery and underneath heavy objects